gohugoio/hugo/content/en/variables/page.md

 * `.Params.tags`
 * `.Params.categories`

-{{% note "Casing of Params" %}}
-Page-level `.Params` are *only* accessible in lowercase.
-{{% /note %}}

 The `.Params` variable is particularly useful for the introduction of user-defined front matter fields in content files.
-For example, a Hugo website on book reviews could have the following front matter in `/content/review/book01.md`:
+For example, a Hugo website on book reviews could have the following front matter:

 {{< code-toggle file="content/example.md" fm=true copy=false >}}
 title: Example